How to Fix Printer not working after Windows Update

 To upgrade your printer driver, go to the printer manufacturer's website.
 Then download the latest printer driver according to the printer model you have.

-Install those on your computer to see if it resolves the Printer not working issue after a Windows update.
+Install those drivers on your computer to see if it resolves the Printer not working issue after a Windows update.

 Uninstall and Reinstall the printer